 There is no doubt that your 7–8 years of MD-PhD training are filled with challenges.
 There will be times that you are juggling experiments, manuscript writing, and preparation for your final exams.
 Networking and forming a support group with your fellow MD-PhD classmates are helpful.
 That is because you all are going through the same process, understanding each other.
 Go grab a dinner with them, and talk about the challenges you are facing.

 Sharing your experiences does not only ease the anxiety, but also allows you to come up with a solution as a group.
-For example, when you are struggling to write a competitive scholarship application, feel free to reach out to ...
+For example, when you are struggling to write a competitive scholarship application, feel free ...